emi-ly015/emi-ly015/README.md

 			<pre>
 $ cat /etc/profile.d/about
 I’m currently studying CS at NYU with a minor in studio art and game engineering.
-Here you can find some coursework and projects.
+Here you can find some of my coursework and projects.

 <br>